Real-time Transcription Benchmark

 Core-Hour

 The Core-Hour metric is used to evaluate the computational efficiency of the speech-to-text engine, indicating the number of CPU hours required to process one hour of audio.
 A speech-to-text engine with a lower Core-Hour is more computationally efficient.
-We omit this metric for cloud-based engines.
+The open-source real-time transcription benchmark omits this metric for cloud-based engines, as the data is not available, and uses OpenAI Whisper, despite its lack of streaming capability, as there is no other well-known, SOTA on-device streaming speech-to-text alternative to compare with Cheetah.

 English Speech-to-Text Benchmark